 100GB Google One

-Mint Mobile vs. Metro by T-Mobile Do you get service overseas?
+Mint Mobile vs. Metro by T-Mobile International options?

 If you're calling outside of the country both Mint Mobile and Metro by T-Mobile have you covered.
 Conveniently, Mint Mobile offers free calling to Mexico and Canada and supports calling to 160 other countries paid by the minute.
 The rates vary by country and you'll need to add money to your Mint account before calling, but it's nice to have the option available.